hannutt/DBoard/README.md

 # DBoard
-Python Django and JavaScript Webshop & Discussion Board application with Bootstrap and Jquery.

-Project keywords: Python, Django, JavaScript, JQuery, NoSQL, MongoDB, SQLite, Bootstrap 5, Font Awesome.
+Project keywords: AI, Python, Django, JavaScript, JQuery, NoSQL, MongoDB, SQLite, Bootstrap 5, Font Awesome.

+This Python Django and JavaScript application simulates two things.
+An online store that uses artificial intelligence.
+OpenAI GPT 3.5 chatbot is integrated into the online store, where you can ask for more information about the products.

+Another thing that can be simulated is a discussion board that has similar functions to regular Internet discussion boards.

 Start view
 ![alt text](DBoard.png)